complxalgorithm/baesick-theme/README.md

 Some pages are just handled by the main loop, such as single.php, archives , category, tags, etc.

-Snippets have been removed and put into a [gist here](https://gist.github.com/wycks/7013704).
+Snippets have been removed and put into a [gist here](https://gist.github.com/wycks/7013704) by the original developer.

 ### Notes
 Stripped out the JavaScript tabs that came with the original HTML Skeleton Framework.